-- 3. Nonetheless, we have heard Mr. Jagdish Chandra, learned Central Government Standing Counsel for the petitioners, and have perused the record. - 4.
+- 3. Nonetheless, we have heard Mr. Ram Kumar, learned Counsel for the petitioners, and have perused the record. - 4.
 The respondent was released in Low Medical Category on his being found to be suffering from DM-II.
-From the record, including the proceedings of the Release Medical Board, the following facts emerged: - (i) The respondent had served in the Indian Air Force for over 20 years before he was diagnosed as suffering from DM-II. - (ii) The respondent, in his self-declaration, specifically declared that he had not been suffering from DM-II prior to joining the Air Force.
+From the record, including the proceedings of the Release Medical Board, the following facts emerged: - (i) The respondent had served in the Indian Air Force for over 22 years before he was diagnosed as suffering from DM-II. - (ii) The respondent, in his self-declaration, specifically declared that he had not been suffering from DM-II prior to joining the Air Force.
 The declaration reads thus:

-3. Did you suffer from any disability before joining the Armed Forces?
-If so give details : NO
+3. Did you suffer from any disability mentioned in question 2 or anything like it before joining the Armed Forces?
+If so give details and dates: NO N/A